 As with any procedure, there are some common side effects and a risk of surgical complications.
 Common side effects immediately after surgery are dryness of the eyes, light sensitivity, blurred vision, fluctuating vision, and ocular redness.
 Most patients will use frequent artificial tears immediately after surgery for a few weeks to help the eye restore its baseline level of dryness and vision.
 It is also possible to have a mild vision under-correction or vision over-correction, which may require an eventual enhancement procedure.
 The flap created during the LASIK procedure may move out of place if the eye sustains a physical trauma, but with advanced femtosecond laser flap technology this typically would only occur within the first few weeks of surgery.
 If it does happen, the surgeon can easily put the flap back into place.
 Other potential risks may include prolonged eye inflammation, swelling, or infection, however these cases are extremely rare and are equal to or lower than the risks of wearing contact lenses.

 During your initial consultation, we will be able to determine if you are a candidate for Custom LASIK.
 Custom LASIK is 99% safe and effective in the properly selected patient, but some patients are not a candidate for the procedure due to thin corneas, dry eyes, or occupational concerns.
-Alternative laser vision procedures such as photorefractive keratectomy (PRK) or small incision lenticle extraction (SMILE) are alternative laser procedures that have similar excellent results to LASIK.
-In addition, there are safe and effective lens-based vision correction procedures such as the Visian ICL or refractive lens exchange (RLE) which avoid treating the cornea altogether to achieve similar, and in some cases superior visual results for presbyopia.
-Ready to learn more?
-Take our self test below!
+Alternative laser vision procedures such as photorefractive keratectomy (PRK) or small incision lenticle extraction (SMILE) are alternative laser procedures that have similar excellent results.
+In addition, there are safe and effective lens-based vision correction procedures such as the Visian EVO ICL or refractive lens exchange (RLE) which avoid treating the cornea altogether to achieve similar, and in some cases superior visual results for high myopia and/or presbyopia.